tdewin/best-practices-guide/resource_planning/repository_types.md

 As a basic guideline, a repository should be highly resilient, since it is hosting customers data.
 It also needs to be scalable, allowing the backup to grow as needed.

-Organization’s policies may require different storages for backups with different retention.
-If so, you can configure, for instance,two repositories:
+Organization policies may require different storages for backups with different retention.
+In such scenario, you may configure two backup repositories:
 -   A high-performance repository hosting several recent retention points for instant restores and other quick operations
 -   A repository with more capacity, but using a cheaper and slower storage, storing long-term retention points